WhatAre TheMost Common Types, Causes, And SymptomsOf Brain Injuries?

 Causes of Traumatic Brain Injury (TBI)

 Some of the causes of a traumatic brain injury, which is commonly referred to as a TBI, are a concussion or physical force trauma to the skull arising out of motor vehicle collisions, violent attacks, sports injuries, and falls.
+The Symptoms of Traumatic Brain Injury

 The effects of traumatic brain injury can vary significantly from one person to another.
 However, some common effects of a traumatic brain injury include becoming dizzy, vomiting, confusion and other cognitive difficulties.
 In the more severe concussions, a loss of consciousness, paralysis, loss of bowel movements, and more can occur.
 If the concussion is so severe that it causes more than brief disruption, a coma can result.
 A coma is suggestive of severe brain injury and damage.
 A closed head injury is differentiated from an open head injury, which the skull is broken.